-Jim Bell, who served as the executive producer of the 2012 London Olympics, the most-watched event in U.S. television history, was named the full-time Executive Producer of NBCUniversal’s coverage of the Olympic Games on November 13, 2012.
+Jim Bell will serve as the executive producer for his second straight Olympics at the 2014 Sochi Winter Games.
+Bell was the executive producer of the 2012 London Olympics, the most-watched event in U.S. television history, and was named full-time executive producer of NBCUniversal’s coverage of the Olympic Games on November 13, 2012.
 He has editorial and creative control over NBC’s Olympic Unit, led by Gary Zenkel, President, NBC Olympics.
 Bell reports to NBC Sports Group Chairman Mark Lazarus.

-Bell rejoined NBC Sports Group full time following seven years leading “Today,” the iconic news program that dominated the morning ratings race for 16 years.
-He served as both executive producer of “Today” and the London Olympics in 2012.
+Bell, whose extensive Olympics work began at the 1992 Barcelona Games, has worked on every NBC Olympics broadcast in either sports (1992, 1996, 2000, 2002, 2004, and 2012) or news (2006, 2008, and 2010).
+With more than 20 years of experience producing some of the highest profile news and sports programming on television, Bell has played an integral role in NBC’s Olympics coverage.
+Bell rejoined NBC Sports Group full time following seven years leading TODAY the iconic news program that dominated the morning ratings race for 16 years.
+He served as both executive producer of TODAY and the London Olympics in 2012.

-Bell joined “Today” in 2005 with responsibility for all aspects of the program.
+Bell joined TODAY in 2005 with responsibility for all aspects of the program, guiding the TODAY show through some of its most challenging transitions and ambitious initiatives.
 During his tenure, it extended its dominance in the morning ratings race to 16 years, earned seven Emmys, seven Edward R. Murrow Awards and nine Headliner Awards.
 Bell also won Emmys for his work on the 1992, 1996, 2000, 2002 and 2012 Olympics and a Peabody for NBC’s coverage of the 2008 Beijing Olympics Opening Ceremony.

 Bell’s reputation as a ground-breaking, hands-on producer is well documented.
 He was responsible for the “Ends of the Earth” series that aired the first-ever live simultaneous broadcast from the Arctic, the Antarctic and the Equator.
 He was the executive producer of Matt Lauer’s primetime special “Decision Points: A Conversation with George W. Bush,” the President’s first one-on-one television interview after leaving office.
 Early in his career, he developed NBC’s AFL in-game interviews, with game announcers interviewing coaches during live telecasts, a technique used throughout the industry today.